Annual Report 2017

 September Through August

 The DC SCORES fiscal year aligns with the school year, beginning in September and running through August.
-As in every year, during 2015-16 we provided programming for low-income DC youth during every month.
+As we do every year, during 2016-17 we provided programming for low-income DC youth during every season.
 We were there for those in need of a team and a structured and supportive environment year-round.
 The following pages sum up our four program seasons.

 Soccer and Spoken Word